arv100kri/Cognitive-Services/Content/en-us/KES/Runtime.md

 * If we download files from blob, do we remove them afterwards?
 * Verify that if schema between grammar and index mismatches, we throw or work if compatible.
 * Reverse grammar/index positional parameters.
 Need to update code to reflect.

-* Use the style and examples from [Azure command line tool](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-command-line-tools/#commands-to-manage-your-azure-virtual-machines) to design our command line interface.